 “The second measure, the Economic Outlook Rank, is a forecast based on a state’s current standing in 15 policy variables.
 Each of these factors is influenced directly by state lawmakers through the legislative process.
 Generally speaking, states that spend less—especially on income transfer programs—and states that tax less—particularly on productive activities such as working or investing—experience higher growth rates than states that tax and spend more.”

-According to ALEC’s rankings, New Jersey was 48th in Economic Performance and 39th in Economic Outlook.
+According to ALEC’s rankings, New Jersey was 48th in Economic Performance (no change from last year) and 45th in Economic Outlook (down from 39th last year).

 New Jersey’s Long Road Ahead: Taxpayers vs. Politicians and Unions